aionrobotics/docs/docs/r1-ugv.rst

 It weighs roughly 11lbs (5Kg) ready-to-run and comes with a front facing window to protect video gear as well as plenty of extra room for add on accessories.

-Due to the highly modular nature of the platform, it can be utilized in multiple configurations.
-The following pre-configured packages are available for purchase on the AION ROBOTICS webstore  `[HERE] <https://www.aionrobotics.com/products/>`_
+The following pre-configured packages are available for purchase from the AION ROBOTICS webstore  `[HERE] <https://www.aionrobotics.com/products/>`_

 .. tabularcolumns:: |c|c|c|